Creators

 Week 2.
 Add a NETTEN payment link to your channel description and pin a comment with it.
 Replace any Patreon "support me" link with a NETTEN tip link, or add NETTEN as a parallel option.
 Watch the data.

 Week 3.
 Move your next course launch or merch drop to NETTEN.
-Keep Stripe as a fallback option for any customer who really wants to pay with Apple Pay or another card-specific flow.
+Keep Stripe as a fallback for customers who need card or Apple Pay (those options on NETTEN are coming soon).

 Week 4.
 Send your next sponsor a NETTEN invoice instead of a wire-receiving instruction.
 Most will accept; some will need the option.
 Have the option.